Roger P. Nye, President

 Jonathan L. Golin

-Company Research, a London-based financial research consultancy he founded to provide independent bank credit research, as
+Independent Company Research, a London-based financial research consultancy he founded to provide independent bank credit

 Trained as an attorney, Mr. Golin was associated with law firms in the United States